RocketChat/docs-old/contributors/annual-contribution-programs/google-summer-of-code/google-summer-of-code-2019.md

 ### Integration of Rocket.Chat with Existing Phone/Voice Networks

 * **Mentors**: TBD
 * **Description**: Deep VoIP integration of Rocket.Chat with modern software and hardware SIP switches and VoIP SaaS.
 Intelligently add access to phone networks and SMS channels to the Rocket.Chat workflow.
 Enable multi-channel conferences with chat + phone calls + video.
-Empower Live chat with voice calls in workflow.
+Empower Live Chat with voice calls in workflow.
 * **Desirable Skills**: Familiar with SIP development.
 Fluent in VoIP concepts and practices.
 Ability to rapidly code in JavaScript and Linux shell.
 Wide open mind for new ideas.

 ### iOS contacts sync, invites & dynamic links